Harsh-Mohta9163/Postman_API/README.md

   - Return appropriate HTTP status codes and messages (400, 404, 201, 200).
 - Added query filters (genre, available) to GET /books.
 - Included inline documentation (docstrings) and a root endpoint listing available endpoints.
-- Note: The current implementation is intended for learning/demonstration.
-It is not production-ready:
-  - Data is not persistent.
-  - The global counter and dict are not thread/process safe; consider using a database (SQLite/Postgres) and proper concurrency control for real apps.